 This recipe for buckeye balls is classic peanut butter balls dipped in dark or white chocolate and coated with sprinkles.
 An easy no bake holiday dessert!

 Rich and creamy peanut butter balls are dipped in chocolate and decorated with festive sprinkles for a no bake treat that’s perfect for a special occasion.
-These buckeye balls make a great gift and are always a welcome addition to any holiday dessert table along with classic such as rum balls and Christmas crack.
+These buckeye balls make a great gift and are always a welcome addition to any holiday dessert table along with classics such as rum balls, Christmas cookie bars, Christmas popcorn, Christmas puppy chow and Christmas crack.

 The holidays are here and we are busy decorating, crafting and creating delicious treats!
 Our lights are up and I’ve made quite a few batches of these amazing peanut butter buckeye balls to give out to family and friends.
 These chocolate covered peanut butter balls are a classic holiday treat that I make every year.
 They’re a great project to do with the kids, my kids call it “peanut butter play doh” which is actually pretty accurate!

-Place the peanut butter, butter and powdered sugar in a large bowl.
+To make this buckeye ball recipe first place peanut butter, butter and powdered sugar (confectioners’ sugar) in a large bowl.
 Stir until a dough forms.
 You may need to use your hands to knead everything together.
-Roll the peanut butter mixture into balls, then chill.
-Melt the chocolate and shortening together, then use a toothpick to dip each ball halfway in the chocolate.
+Roll the peanut butter mixture into balls, then chill the balls on a baking sheet.
+Melt the chocolate and shortening together in a bowl, then use a toothpick to dip each ball halfway in the chocolate.
 Roll the balls in sprinkles if desired.
 Use your finger to smooth the top of each buckeye ball to remove the hole from the toothpick.
-Chill until the chocolate is set, then serve and enjoy.
+Chill the peanut butter balls until the chocolate sets, then serve and enjoy.

 - You can use whatever type of sprinkles you like.
 It’s fun to switch out the sprinkle colors to match whatever occasion you’re celebrating.
 Or you can leave off the sprinkles altogether, there are so many ways to decorate buckeye balls!